 Some of the higher priced travel routers may also contain a built-in cellular modem, similar to your smartphone.
 These come with their own data-plans and usage costs.
 For this review, we have excluded these types since they are in a special category all on their own.

-TLDR; RAVPower FileHub Plus, Wireless Travel Router
+TLDR; RAVPower FileHub Plus, Wireless Travel Router (about $40)

 The main advantages to using a travel router are that you only have to pay for one connection, and that you are now on a secure network to better protect your data.

 For example, if you are on a cruise ship you may pay up to $400 for a weeks worth of unlimited WiFi.
 But in only works for a single device at a time, so if you are travelling with a friend, spouse or children you would need to pay the $400 for each person, or pay once but have to continually log-on/log-off and coordinate who gets to use it when.